digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 > TIP
 >
-> If **Get Public Link** is not visible in the file previewer, and you prefer that the feature is enabled, you can request your System Admin to enable the feature from the System Console under **Site Configuration > Public Links**.
+> If **Get Public Link** is not visible in the file previewer, and you prefer that the feature is enabled, you can request to enable the feature by contacting the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 #### Viewing Media